Categories

 The judges will be looking at how well entries meet the key criteria, as follows:

-- A clear description of the problem that the activity was initiated to address
+• A clear description of the SEB inclusive issue that the activity was initiated to address